 Where possible, all mechanical equipment and distribution relating to ventilation and extraction systems is concealed within the envelope of the building.
-Some equipment will be located at roof level, such as stair pressurisation fans and ductwork, although this will be architecturally screened and visually inconspicuous.
+Some equipment will be located at roof level, including the high-rise WC AHU, stair pressurisation fans and associated ductwork, although this will be architecturally screened and visually inconspicuous.